directus/guides/get-started-building-a-blitz-website-with-directus/index.md

    npm start
    ```

-5. Your Directus Angular example is now running at <http://localhost:4200/>.
+5. Your Directus Blitz example is now running at <http://localhost:3000/>.

    Now that you have the frontend and backend linked up, let's touch on what's happening in this project and where to find more sophisticated options.

-## Angular
+## Blitz

-Angular is a library primarily for building [Single-page Applications](https://angular.io/) (SPAs).
-[Angular Universal](https://angular.io/guide/universal) _(which is not used in this example)_ is a technology that enables Server-side Rendering (SSR) as well as prerendering.
+Blitz is a batteries-included framework that's inspired by Ruby on Rails, is built on Next.js, and features a "Zero-API" data layer abstraction that eliminates the need for REST/GraphQL.
+To learn more about Blitz, please see the [official Blitz documentation](https://blitzjs.com/docs/blitz-pivot).

 ## Authentication